tenintech/ticketing-system-install-lab/README.md

 ### 2. Install and Configure Internet Information Services (IIS)
-Enabled IIS Web Server and required feature:
+Enabled IIS Web Server and required features so that osTicket can run on the server:

 Opened Control Panel -> Programs -> Programs and Features in order to configure IIS